nre-learning/nrelabs-curriculum/lessons/lesson-16/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 5)">Run this snippet</button>

-Note: With the help of PyEZ(refer lesson: Intro to PyEZ), you can connect to a remote device and use the above template to directly push your output as a configuration to the device.
+Note: With the help of PyEZ(Intro to PyEZ lesson coming soon!), you can connect to a remote device and use the above template to directly push your output as a configuration to the device.

 So far, we have been loading all the available data to the template.
 What if you don’t want to load everything and are only interested in loading a part of the data?
 That’s when template filters come in, check it out in next part!